smucclaw/eu-ai-act/act.md

 *Appeal against decisions of notified bodies*

-Member States shall ensure that an appeal procedure against decisions of the notified bodies is available to parties .
+[A]{.ul}n appeal procedure against decisions of the notified bodies

+shall be available .

 *Article 46*